Metempsychosis -- full rpg ruleset -- work in progress

 For every ten points in a given attribute you may have access to situational benefits, such as a bonus to crafting potions (INT), spotting traps or discerning lies (PER), intimidation or swindling (CHA), as examples.
 These bonuses will likely be no more than +5-25% to situational checks.

 This should help define who the characters are, what they're capable of outside of combat in a practical way.
-Because, besides two or three starting bonuses, these should be awarded only once characters perform these checks enough that other characters would identify them in that role, or the character has sought extra training to perform the tasks in question.
+Because, besides a few starting bonuses, these should be awarded only once characters perform these checks enough that other characters would identify them in that role, or the character has sought extra training to perform the tasks in question.

 PART FIVE: EXPERIENCE